Algebraic-Programming/ALP/README.md

 `make -j perftests`.
 This will run several algorithms in several ALP/GraphBLAS configurations.
 This generates three main output files:

-1. `<ALP/GraphBLAS root>/build/tests/performance/output`, which summarises the
+1. `<ALP/GraphBLAS build dir>/tests/performance/output`, which summarises the
    whole run;

-2. `<ALP/GraphBLAS root>/build/tests/performance/output/benchmarks`, which
+2. `<ALP/GraphBLAS build dir>/tests/performance/output/benchmarks`, which
    summarises the performance of individual algorithms; and

-3. `<ALP/GraphBLAS root>/build/tests/performance/output/scaling`, which
+3. `<ALP/GraphBLAS build dir>`/tests/performance/output/scaling`, which
    summarises operator scaling results.

 To ensure that all tests run, please ensure all related datasets are available